The answer is only the beginning.

 M ind of a mathematician – What is the same?
 What is different?

 T esting predictions

-Fluency in number through a sound conceptual knowledge of place value, the rapid recall of times tables up to 12 (by the end of year 4) and applying this to create related multiplication and division facts is at the heart of our vision to empower pupils to be proficient at number crunching.
+Number fluency (being able to manipulate and use numbers in different ways) is an extremely important skill for all areas of maths.
+This comes from a rapid recall of times table facts up to 12x12 (by the end of year 4) and the ability to use known facts to find answers to questions we might not yet have the answer to.
+Once our pupils have these skills, they can apply this to related multiplication and division facts with increasing difficulty.
+This is at the heart of our vision to empower pupils to be proficient at number crunching.

 Our learning-teaching approach is step-by-step and steers towards ‘mastery’ where the focus is on creating as many relationships and links between the skills and concepts – depth as opposed to acceleration.